XyFrY/larrieu_cs305_mod05/README.md

 # larrieu_cs305_mod05
-repo project for CS 305 module 5 assignment
+This is the Read Me for the module 5 assignment.
+This provides basic info about the project! :)
+Edit me!